All Episodes

 Hello, great.

-This is just wonderful to know that eleven missing Egyptians are roaming around and nobody knows where they are, and it's no big deal.
+This is just wonderful to know that 11 missing Egyptians are roaming around and nobody knows where they are.

-Uh encouraging news for national security.
+Encouraging news for national security.

-I just wonder if uh one of these 11 Egyptian guys had been carrying Viagra, he would have been detained.
+I just wonder if one of these 11 Egyptian guys had been carrying Viagra, he would have been detained.

-Uh and uh we might know where these guys are now.
+And we might know where these guys are now.

 Customs people need to get their priorities straight.

-And it's gotten to the point where a lot of men are saying I don't want to go into news business because I don't I don't want to be assigned to go out and do these sappy little Oprah type stories based on crisis this crisis that I have an example a mild example of what I mean by chick news and it comes from ABC and of course it's by Felicia Stoller.
+And it's gotten to the point where a lot of men are saying, I don't want to go into news business because I don't want to be assigned to go out and do these sappy little Oprah type stories based on crisis this, crisis that.

 I don't know how long we'll be able to say that, but as for now, Felicia is a woman.